barotto/test386.asm/README.md

 If you have a known working emulator that you trust (preferably open-source), you can compare its memory dump with yours.

+**Note**: unless you know what you're looking for, test 0xE0 (Undefined behaviours and bugs) should be disabled before comparing memory dumps, setting TEST_UNDEF equ to 0.

 In the following example I'll use **Bochs** as a reference.
 **Beware**: this is just an example, I cannot guarantee that Bochs is bug free.